ringcentral/ringcentral-chatbot-python/README.md

 [![Build Status](https://travis-ci.org/zxdong262/ringcentral-chatbot-python.svg?branch=test)](https://travis-ci.org/zxdong262/ringcentral-chatbot-python)

 RingCentral Chatbot Framework for Python.
-With this framework, creating a RingCentral Glip chatbot would be seriously simple.
+With this framework, creating a RingCentral Glip chatbot would be seriously simple, developer could focus on writing bot logic.

 To quick start, just jump to [Use CLI tool to create an bot app](#use-cli-tool-to-create-an-bot-app).